Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Evidence to provide

-Specify the training plan of the provider, and the number of clients who have access to these trainings.
+Specify the training plan of the provider, how the training is delivered (in class-room or digitally), and the number of clients who have access to these trainings.

 3.B.5.2 The provider offers products/services that enable clients to invest in economic opportunities such as business loans for start-up, working capital, and investment.